The Theragun Prime, Elite and Pro are popular percussive massagers made by Therabody - probably the leading brand in the massage gun market.

 The Theragun Elite has a wireless charging capability, although the wireless charger must be purchased separately for around $80.
 A Prime charging stand is also available for an extra $60, but it is not wireless.

 In terms of accessories, the Elite comes with one extra massage head (making a total of 5).
-The additional massage head is a wedge shape, designed for
+The additional massage head is a wedge shape.

 As mentioned earlier, the Elite has an OLED screen instead of the basic LED lights indicating speed settings.